 American citizens are more than willing to express opinions about things of which they are totally ignorant.

 American public opinion is pragmatic, rather than ideological.

-We may talk theoretically but we act practically.
-That doesn't mean we don’t have political ideologies ... it means we probably aren’t ideologues in the true sense of the word.
+We may often talk theoretically but we act practically.
+That does not mean we don’t have political ideologies but it does mean we probably aren’t ideologues in the true sense of the word.